Healthy eating in the home office

 - Drink at least 2 liters of water or unsweetened tea a day to stay focused and fit – you should avoid soft drinks and fruit juices because of their high sugar content.

-- Whole grain pasta and rice
+- Whole wheat pasta and rice

 - Potatoes or sweet potatoes

-- Legumes such as chickpeas, beans or lentils
+- Legumes like chickpeas, beans or lentils

 - Millet, bulgur or couscous